 3. Fold in the raisins and the pecans.

-4. Pour the batter into two large or four small loaf pans at 325°F until the bread tests done.
+4. Pour the batter into two large or four small loaf pans and bake at 325°F until the bread tests done.

 Founder and “Nostalgic Food Blogger” of Betty’s Cook Nook